kiyaGu/Introducing-Ethiopia/README.md

 # Introducing-Ethiopia
-A Project done for Code-Your-Future initial assessment.
-It presents about Ethiopia,a country which is located in the easter part(Horn) of Africa.
+A Project done for that presents about Ethiopia,a country which is located in the easter part(Horn) of Africa.